 The following are summaries of major foreseeable risks present in the business environments in which the Kurita Group operates.
-Forward-looking statements herein are based on judgments made by management as of March 31, 2017.
+Forward-looking statements herein are based on judgments made by management.

 1. Economic and Market Conditions

 The Group's Water Treatment Chemicals and Water Treatment Facilities businesses are affected by economic conditions in Japan and in other countries and regions where the Group operates.
 Demand in the Water Treatment Chemicals business fluctuates in response to factory capacity utilization rates in such industries as steel, petroleum refining and petrochemicals, and pulp and paper, which are the business' main sources of demand.
 Such demand fluctuations may affect the Group's operating results.
 Demand in the Water Treatment Facilities business fluctuates in response to trends in capital expenditure in the electronics industry and other industries that are the business' main sources of demand.
 Such demand fluctuations may affect the Group's operating results.

 Intensification of competition with rivals in the Group's business domains could lead to declines in prices of products and services, which could lower the Group’s profitability.

 The Group procures raw materials and parts from outside the Group for the manufacture of products and the fabrication of facilities.
 The Group also procures services necessary to conduct operations from outside the Group.
 The prices of raw materials, parts and services fluctuate based on changes in market conditions, and such fluctuations may affect the Group's operating results.